uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

+As can be seen, this is also the page where PGP keys are to be added, and we will cover this in the next section.

-Once this is completed, the button disappears and a check box appears in the ``Recover`` row.
+Going back to the ``Email`` page shows another check box in the list of email address.

 .. figure:: images/trident/user-regular-shots/user-email-4.png
        :width: 85%